 During an osteotomy, your orthopaedic surgeon will remove part of the bone around your knee.
 He or she will then realign the knee joint and hold it in position using a plate and screws.
 This realignment helps your knee work as it should and relieves stress on your cartilage.

-Having a knee replaced used to require several days in the hospital.
-Today, some patients can have an outpatient joint replacement, either going home on the day of surgery or the next day less than 24 hours after surgery.
+Having a knee replaced once required several days in the hospital to recover.
+Now, some patients can have an outpatient knee replacement, either going home on the day of surgery or the next day less than 24 hours after surgery.
+Learn more.

 Related Conditions & Treatments